Economics Major & Concentration Requirements

 Examination of selected topics in macroeconomics beyond the basic theory level covered in Economics 272.
 Topics may include forecasting, time-series econometrics, growth theory, analysis of dynamic, stochastic general-equilibrium models, and open-economy macroeconomics.

-ECON-270 and ECON-272, each with a grade of C- or better
+ECON 270 and ECON 272, each with a minimum grade of C-

 • ECON 373 Forecasting and Time Series Analysis